 - Track launch numbers daily for the first 30 days.
 Over time, this helps you build a library of launch data to refer back to when releasing a new book.

-- Swipe sheet where you store your best performing images, ad copy, taglines, and other ad assets with key stats (CPC, CTR) for quick reference and discerning patterns.
-Only store the best performers, otherwise this becomes a nightmare to maintain.
+- Swipe sheet where you store your best performing images, ad copy, taglines, and other ad assets with key stats (e.g., CPC) for quick reference and discerning patterns.
+Unless you’re skilled with spreadsheets and can export / crunch through raw data exports from various ad platforms, only store the best performers.
+Otherwise this becomes a nightmare to maintain.
 You can also keep a record of tests you run here (for covers, blurbs, etc.).

-- A swipe file (folder) on your computer for storing ads, blurbs, covers, and other marketing materials from other authors that catch your eye.
+- A swipe file (this is a folder, rather than a spreadsheet) on your computer for storing ads, blurbs, covers, and other marketing materials from other authors that catch your eye.
 This serves as a valuable reference when creating your own ads and other marketing items.

-Next level: As your catalog grows, I highly recommend using Excel / Google Sheets formulas and potentially a reporting tool like Google Data Studio to enhance your tracking and unlock additional analysis possibilities.
+Next level: As your catalog grows, using spreadsheet formulas and a reporting tool like Google Looker Studio can unlock additional analysis insights hidden within your existing data.
 This Google Sheets course is excellent (wait for a Udemy sale for it to be $12 – $20; these are frequent).

 (3) Market Research